An ODE approach to multiple choice polynomial programming: Application to approximating the star discrepancy

-The GLP sets used in \cite{winker_application_1997} are adopted for test in this work, and include $30$ small sets with $N$ ranging from $28$ to $487$ and $d$ from $4$ to $6$ as well as $6$ large sets with $N$ from around $2000$ to $5000$ and $d$ from $6$ to $11$.
-The parameters for our ODE approach are $T_1=1\times 10^{-4}$, $T_s=\gamma^{s-1}T_1,s=2,3,\dots$, $\gamma = 0.95$, $\varepsilon_0=1\times 10^{-3}$, $\Theta = 1\times 10^{-6}Nd$ and $\rho = 1.1$.
-Numerical values of the star discrepancy obtained by re-running the ODE approach 100 times are listed in Table~\ref{tab:disc_res}, where those obtained by TA\_improved are directly copied from \cite{gnewuch_new_2011}.
-We also list the ratios of numerical values achieved by two methods there.
+We list the ratios \adda{between the best discrepancy} values achieved by our ODE method and \adda{by} TA\_improved in Table~\ref{tab:disc_res}.
 It can be seen that except for $4$ out of $30$ small instances, the ODE method gives the same value as TA\_improved did, see $(N,d)=(312,4), (376,4), (487,4), (73,6)$ in Table~\ref{tab:disc_res}, and for these four instances, the ratios are at least $0.98$.
 For the last $6$ large instances, the ratios are no smaller than $0.91$.

-The histogram of the ratios for $36\times 100$ trials is plotted in Figure~\ref{fig:disc_qlt}.
+The histogram of the ratios \adda{between the discrepancy values of the ODE approach and the reference values obtained from TA\_improved} for $36\times 100$ trials is plotted in Figure~\ref{fig:disc_qlt}.
 In more than $85\%$ trials, the ratios are greater than $0.9$.
 Compared to TA\_improved's 100000 iterations per trial used in \cite{gnewuch_new_2011} and the same $\mathcal{O}(Nd)$ complexity per iteration, our method requires much less computational resource overall while producing solutions with similar quality.
-We also record the approximate typical running time and steps for different sizes of sets in Table~\ref{tab:disc_time}.
+We also record the approximate typical runtime and steps for different sizes of sets in Table~\ref{tab:disc_time}.
 It can be seen there that the time consumed per iteration is roughly proportional to $Nd$.